WithSecureLabs/cloud-wiki/src/pages/contributing.md

 import Link from '@docusaurus/Link';

 Thank you for considering contributing to this knowledge base!
 We welcome all input from the community.
 If you'd like to contribute but aren't sure where to start, pick an open issue from the GitHub repository on a topic you know something about and begin work there.
+Alternatively, if you see a page that needs improvement or want to add a new one all together then please go right ahead!

 The contribution process is as follows: